marc0f/UDACITY_DSND_5-Investment_and_Trading_Capstone_Project/report/REPORT.md

 As introduced in the Project Overview the data pipeline is composed by 3 parts:

-- data retrieving;
+- Data retrieving;
-- data modeling;
+- Data modeling;
-- data visualization.
+- Data visualization.

 Basically, the data retrieving stage queries the required window of data starting from the current UTC datetime.
 The raw data are then stored in a local dedicated CSV, for each symbol.
 These CSVs provide the starting points further queries.
 Specifically, if the application requests again the data, at first the data are read from the dedicated CSV, and only for the missing date-range a new query, toward the data provider, is performed.
 The new data, them, are integrated within the dedicated CSV one.